-Cousteau had shared his plans to make undersea film documentaries with wealthy British philanthropist Thomas Loel Guinness.Guinness was highly enthusiastic and he decided the best way he could help was to provide Cousteau with a ship.
+Cousteau shared his plans to make undersea film documentaries with wealthy British philanthropist Thomas Loel Guinness.Guinness was highly enthusiastic and decided the best way he could help Cousteau was with a ship.

-In 1950 Guinness bought a former car ferry and leased it to Cousteau, now 40-years-old, for a token 1 franc a year.
+In 1950, Guinness bought a former car ferry and leased it to Cousteau, who was now 40-years-old, for a token 1 franc a year.

 The ship’s name was Calypso.
-Like Cousteau’s own name, it was destined to become familiar to TV audiences all over the world.
+Like Cousteau, it was destined to become familiar to TV audiences all over the world.

 To raise more money, he and Frédéric Dumas coauthored the 1953 book The Silent World, a book about their pioneering adventures in SCUBA diving.

-In 1956 Cousteau released his first color movie documentary, called, like his earlier book, The Silent World.
-This movie changed forever people’s ideas about the oceans and the life they contain.
+In 1956, Cousteau released his first color movie documentary, called, like his earlier book, The Silent World.
+The movie was transformational, changing forever people’s ideas about the oceans and the life they contain.
 Today, most of us have seen plenty of undersea footage, but until Cousteau released The Silent World, only a tiny number of people had any idea of what the undersea world looked like.
 The movie won Cousteau the 1957 Academy Award for Best Documentary.

 A lot of marine life was killed during filming of The Silent World, including many sharks and a baby whale (by accident).
-In more recent times Cousteau has been criticized for this, although, given that he himself was to become one of the world’s greatest advocates of marine conservation, he must have come to regret the deaths.
+In more recent times Cousteau has been criticized for this, although, given that he became one of the world’s greatest advocates of marine conservation, he must have come to regret the deaths.

 After the film’s release, there was huge demand for SCUBA equipment, including Gagnan and Cousteau’s diving regulator.
-Cousteau had captured the world’s imagination.
 A great many people desperate for adventure were inspired by Cousteau to take up SCUBA diving.
+He had captured the world’s imagination.